olaf7/Modoboa-checkversions/ReadMe.md

-#Modoboa versionchecker
+# Modoboa versionchecker

 ## Why
-As a systemadministrator on Linux you probably are very comfortable with a terminal; it helps you to quickly get things done.
+As a systemadministrator on Linux you probably are very comfortable with a terminal: it helps you to quickly get things done.
 A fast check from your favorite environment to see if everything is still up to date is convenient, starting a new webbrowser session, including login, not always.

-##Added benefits
+## Added benefits
-The script can be scripted itself and or easily extended with new and extra functionality.
+The script can be scripted itself (wrapper), ran as a cronjob and/or easily extended with new and extra functionality.
 Originally I had in mind to add these features as well:

 ### Possible feature: TUI
 Why not make things more user friendly and make the script usable in two ways: provide a classic command line interface as well as a Text User Interface (TUI).